Skip to main content

 }

-For ordering, cross-multiply (valid when denominators are positive):
+For ordering, cross-multiply (valid because denominators are positive):

 $$\frac{a}{b} < \frac{c}{d} \iff ad < cb$$